urcsc174/2018-spring-csc174/syllabus.md

 ### Assignments

 Assignments (previously referred to as "labs") are made available via [Slack](#communication) during the lectures and each is given a due date.
-Assignments and can be completed in the dedicated lab time or independently on the student's own Internet-connected computer (Mac or PC).
+Assignments and can be completed in the dedicated lab time (in the classroom) or independently on the student's own Internet-connected computer (Mac or PC).

 ### Technical Help

 There are three ways students can get help on assignments.

 - From the TAs during dedicated work time in the lecture/lab classroom
+- During the Professor's virtual office hours in [Slack](#communication)
 - In the professor's open lab times, listed in the [Open Office Hours](#office-hours) section, above
-- During the Professor's virtual office hours in [Slack](#communication)

 ### Due Dates